lulzzz/Tarzan/docs/Ignite.md

 * If new version of assembly is available the old one needs to be removed.
 The storage, by default located in ```work``` folder contains for each node a subfolder ```binary_metadata```.

+* Although auto assembly loading is enabled, assembly containing the code should be located in the server's directory or on the path as specified in ```Tarzan.Nfx.IgniteServer.runtimeconfig.dev.json```.
+If the assembly cannot be found the client hangs in job execution.

 ## ETL Workload